 In the State of New Jersey, Community Health Centers are the major providers of comprehensive primary health care.
 Community Health Centers are often referred to as federally qualified health centers or “FQHCs” and are funded and qualified by the federal government, specifically Sections 330/329 of the United States Public Health Service Act.

 Community Health Centers were started in 1965 in Massachusetts and Mississippi as a way of providing healthcare to those who did not have access to healthcare or were not able to afford it.
 The mission of the Community Health Center has always been to be part of the community, providing care within the community as a contributing member while serving as a good neighbor.

 In New Jersey, that mission still continues today.
-As 24 Community Health Centers and 138 satellite sites in communities across the state provide care in neighborhoods, schools, and homeless shelters throughout New Jersey, including: Atlantic, Bergen, Burlington, Camden, Cape May, Cumberland, Essex, Gloucester, Hudson, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Salem, Sussex, Union, and Warren counties.
+There are 24 Community Health Centers and that operate 137 satellite sites in communities across the state provide care in neighborhoods, schools, and homeless shelters throughout New Jersey, including: Atlantic, Bergen, Burlington, Camden, Cape May, Cumberland, Essex, Gloucester, Hudson, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Salem, Sussex, Union, and Warren counties.
 These neighborhood Community Health Centers continue to provide much needed care to the most impoverished citizens in the state.
 Although the services of each Community Health Center vary in size and composition, each Center is tailored to the physical, psychosocial, nutritional and health educational needs of their communities, their neighborhoods.

 All FQHCs are staffed with qualified Board-certified or Board-eligible physicians representing a broad array of medical specialties and are subject to stringent Federal regulations in all operational areas.
 Most FQHCs are located in high-density, urban areas and in rural areas with a large, diverse base of ethnic and minority residents.

 Approximately 1,900,000 patient visits are made annually to New Jersey’s FQHCs by over a half a million users.
 Typical services include internal medicine, obstetrics, gynecology, pediatrics, geriatrics, medical and surgical sub-specialties, laboratory, podiatry, pharmacy, x-ray, dental, and mental health services.